Premarket tobacco application

 A premarket tobacco application (PMTA) is an application that must be reviewed and approved by the Food and Drug Administration before a new tobacco product can be legally marketed in the United States.
+To legally market a new tobacco product in the United States, a company must receive a written marketing order from FDA.
+Following a review of a PMTA under section 910 of the Federal Food, Drug, and Cosmetic Act a marketing order may be issued.
 The first PMTA was approved by US FDA on November 10, 2015, when the FDA authorized the marketing of eight Swedish Match North America Inc. snus smokeless tobacco products (to be marketed under the brand name "General").

+In October 2021, FDA issued a final rule setting forth requirements for PMTAs and requiring tobacco product manufacturers to maintain records establishing that their tobacco products are legally marketed.
+The rule became effective November 4, 2021.

+The final rule states it 'requires manufacturers to maintain records establishing that their tobacco products are legally marketed' and 'creates postmarket reporting requirements' for applicants that receive marketing granted orders.

 New tobacco product

 A new tobacco product is either a product commercially marketed in the United States after February 15, 2007, or any modification to a tobacco product commercially marketed after February 15, 2007.
 If a predicate product existed prior to February 15, 2007, applicants can apply via the Substantial Equivalence (SE) regulatory pathway.

+An FDA guidance for industry on PMTAs for ENDS was published in the Federal Register on October 5, 2021 (86 FR 55300) and became effective November 4, 2021.

 FDA deeming regulation

 On May 10, 2016, the US FDA finalized its "deeming" rule, subjecting additional products to scrutiny under the Federal Food, Drug and Cosmetic Act as amended by the Family Smoking Prevention and Tobacco Control Act.
 The rule gives the US FDA authority to regulate e-cigarettes, cigars, and vape pens.
 The rule also authorizes FDA to take enforcement action against manufacturers who sell and distribute products with unsubstantiated modified risk tobacco product (MRTP) claims.
+The FDA deeming-rule became effective on 8 August 2016.